Coronavirus (COVID-19) vaccinations

 Despite the challenges being faced by everyone in our community, we are still here for you and whilst the way we consult with you as patients has had to change, we are still helping you with any concerns, conditions and treatment plans.

 Many queries we receive from you relate to the current Covid pandemic and we want to let our patients know that this information is easily available on the national websites of www.gov.uk and www.nhs.uk which is constantly being updated with the latest guidance and information.
 If you do need support from one of our team then please do contact us – we are here to help.

 Covid-19 has meant that it is high risk for any patient and our practice teams to see patients in the surgery and therefore are mainly telephone consultations with patients being asked to visit the surgery only if deemed absolutely necessary by a clinician.

-During Covid, in a typical week our clinicians are undertaking over 3,500 consultations, the vast majority of which are over the telephone with some via video consultation.
-We have also been able to maintain the majority of our nurse and planned care appointments for our patients.
+During Covid, in a typical week, our clinicians are undertaking over 3,500 consultations, the vast majority of which are over the telephone with some via video consultation.
+We have also been able to maintain the majority of our nurses and planned care appointments for our patients.

 To keep patients and colleagues safe, we have carried out full risk assessments in all of our surgeries and each one is rated as ‘Covid Secure’, making it a safe place for our teams to work in and where appropriate, for us to bring those patients that need to be seen by a clinician.

 Although lockdown is gradually being lifted for members of the public, that is not the case in health care premises.
 The consequences of someone who is positive for the COVID-19 virus coming into a GP surgery are far-reaching.
 Not only would there be a potential risk to other vulnerable patients, but the risk to staff is also high.
 Even if the infection is not passed on, staff would need to self-isolate for two weeks, which would have a big impact on our ability to provide services for you and other patients.